publisha/publisha.github.io/pages/footnotes.md

 ## Endnotes with a Script

-To do this we need to turn to [Peter Kahrel][2502ca9b] who provides many useful scripts.
-The one that I use here is called 'convert footnotes to (dynamic) endnotes' – meaning that the numbering will change if further notes are added.
+To do this we need to turn to[Peter Kahrel][2502ca9b] who provides many useful scripts.
+The one that I use here is called 'convert footnotes to (dynamic) endnotes'  meaning that the numbering will change if further notes are added.

   [2502ca9b]: www.kahrel.plus.com "see this web site for scripting InDesign"